12″ Vinyl Records

 - A 3-step process is when the “mother” is plated again to create the stampers, rather than being set aside.
 This process is recommended for pressings that are anticipated to exceed 10,000 LPs.

-Please pardon our mess while we work to expand and improve our color program for 2019!
-We have a completely new selection of solid colors, available here, and are hard at work on an expanded list of custom color blends.
-Our most recent color blends are available for viewing here.
+Please pardon our mess while we work to expand and improve our color program for 2023!
+We have a completely new selection of colors, available here.

 A test pressing is the LP pressed from the stampers on your project.
 Test pressings are a true representation of the final product, and they are your last chance to review the audio before MRP proceeds with production.
 MRP will provide you five (5) tests for each order.
 Additional tests are available upon request (please specify the need for any additional tests when placing the order).
 MRP will not proceed with production until the tests have been approved by the client.
 At MRP, test pressings are required with every new order.